 Save recipes▼

-Combined with an integrated scale▼
+Combination with integrated scale▼

-Good for home baristas without much experience▼
+Ideal for home baristas without much experience▼

-Future: full integration▼
+Future: Full integration▼

-Software is fragile and immature▼
+Software prone to errors and immature▼

 Eureka Specialità Smart: display only▼